-- Students receive qualifying questions on or before December 1st - Students submit responses to qualifying questions on the first day of the Spring semester. - Each response paper will have 2 reviewers; one will be assigned as "lead" reviewer. - After independently reviewing each question response, reviewers will work together to: - come to a consensus on common final scores across each rubric component - o provide clear and comprehensive feedback/comments on each paper response, - o submit a combined rubric to the Ed.D.
+- Students receive qualifying questions on or before December 1st - Students submit responses to qualifying questions on the first day of the Spring semester. - Each response paper will have 2 reviewers; one will be assigned as "lead" reviewer. - After independently reviewing each question response, reviewers will work together to: - o come to a consensus on common final scores across each rubric component - o provide clear and comprehensive feedback/comments on each paper response, - o submit a combined rubric to the Ed.D.
 Administrator - Qualifying papers are graded as "Pass" or "Revise and Resubmit."

 - Students receive a combined rubric with common scores from the 2 reviewers AND tracked changes/comments and feedback on each of the exam papers. - Students are notified of their results within 6 weeks of submission.
 Students must pass both papers to complete the qualifying process.
 In the case of disagreement between reviewers about a paper, the Ed.D.
 Director will assign a third independent reviewer.
-The decision of the third reviewer will be accepted as the final decision. - For papers that have been graded as "Revise and Resubmit", the "lead" reviewer of each paper should meet with the student within 2 weeks of receiving paper response results to provide written and verbal feedback (using the combined rubric to guide the conversation with the student) and answer any questions the student may have about the initial scores and written feedback the reviewers provided.
+The decision of the third reviewer will be accepted as the final decision. - For papers that have been graded as "Revise and Resubmit", the "lead" reviewer of each paper will meet with the student within 2 weeks of receiving paper response results to provide written and verbal feedback (using the combined rubric to guide the conversation with the student) and answer any questions the student may have about the initial scores and written feedback the reviewers provided.
 Feedback sessions should include the following discussion points: - Strengths of the paper(s) - Areas where the student needs to improve - Conceptual and/or nuts-and-bolts feedback (including any writing concerns) - Suggestions for moving forward with revisions, and where appropriate, for preparing the future dissertation proposal - If a student does not pass one or both qualifying papers (i.e., has been graded Revise & Resubmit), the student has exactly one month from the date of the face-to-face meeting with the lead reviewer to revise the paper(s).
-After the feedback meeting with the reviewer, students may not solicit their reviewers during this interim 1 month revision period, and reviewers must not offer or provide feedback during this time.
+After the feedback meeting with the reviewer, students may not solicit their reviewers during this interim 1 month revision period.
+Reviewers must not offer or provide feedback during this time.
 The two original reviewers will review the revised paper(s).
 Results should be provided within 2 weeks of receipt of the revisions. - If there is a disagreement between reviewers about the revised paper(s) OR the paper is graded as "Fail", the Ed.D.
-Director will assign an independent third reviewer whose decision will be final.
-If either paper is graded as "Fail" by the third reviewer, the student will fail the qualifying process and will be dismissed from the program.
+Director will assign an independent third reviewer.
+If the third reader disagrees with the "Fail" grade they must confer with the original two readers to try to reach a consensus.
+If no agreement can be reached, the matter will be handed over to the EdD Executive Committee whose decision will be final.
+If either paper is graded as "Fail" by the third reviewer or by decision of the Executive Committee, the student will fail the qualifying process and will be dismissed from the program.